 FMR Audio RNP8380

-Nifty 1/3 rack preamp with a wide distortion-free spectrum.
+Nifty 1/3 rack preamp with a wide distortion-free spectrum for vocals and acoustic instruments.
 2 channel, solid state.

-Best vocal preamp with gain control, good headroom, and flexible outputs.
+Best voice over mic preamp with gain control, good headroom, and flexible outputs.
 1 channel, solid state.

 Best in the golden middle category!